erichgess/erichgess.github.io/source/_posts/2014-03-06-building-a-rabbitmq-library-in-f-number.markdown

 1. Provide a way to read messages from the queue

 Behind the scenes it will do whatever setup/teardown is needed to get those 3 features to work.

+#### The Design
+The design needs to be more functional than OO, so that it fits better with the general aesthetic flow of writing F#.
+Being new to functional design, I'll start with the [NOOO Manifesto](http://simontcousins.azurewebsites.net/manifesto/) as my guide:

+- Functions and Types over classes
+- Purity over mutability
+- Composition over inheritance
+- Higher-order functions over method dispatch
+- Options over nulls

+#### Queue Interaction
+I'll start with designing how a developer will interact with the queue itself, because this will be 90% of what he or she would use this library for.
+After that, will be the design for the part of the library which handles connecting to/creating the queue.

+In OO design, I might represent the queue as a class which has methods for publishing and reading.
+The first line of the NOOO Manifesto is "Functions and Types over classes": I want functions to represent the two actions of publishing and reading.
+The queue itself can be represented by just the name for now, so that would be a string.

+Both publish and read functions will require the target queue.
+The read function won't require any other parameters, but the publish function will require the message.
+The read function will return a message from the queue; that means a return type of string.
+For the publish function:  RabbitMQ's `BasicPublish` is a void so that means that my function will be of type unit.

+Here are the signatures of my first design:
+{% codeblock lang:fsharp %}
+let publishToQueue queueName message = ...
+let readFromQueue queueName = ...
+{% endcodeblock %}
+Please note that I put the queue name as the first parameter for both functions.
+This will let us take advantage of currying and partial application.
+If there's a queue named "MyQueue" the developer can do partial application:
+{% codeblock lang:fsharp %}
+let publishToMyQueue  = publishToQueue "MyQueue"

+publishToMyQueue "Hello, World"
+{% endcodeblock %}
+Being able to easily create unique functions for each queue will make our code easier to read, debug, refactor, and write.